gbabiars/todo-app/README.md

 pnpm run e2e
 ```

-**Note:** This requires the app already running at http://localhost:3000.

 By default, these will run headless.
 To update this, please update the `playwright.config.ts` with `headless: false`.

 ## Linting